-In the past, office trends have tended to include tube slides, office putting greens or table tennis sets and other wacky office design ideas from hammocks to basketball hoops, with Google being just one of the more famous examples of funky office branding at its workplaces worldwide.
+In the past, office design trends have tended to include tube slides, office putting greens or table tennis sets and other wacky office design ideas from hammocks to basketball hoops, with Google being just one of the more famous examples of funky office branding at its workplaces worldwide.
 However, in a post-pandemic world, you’ll definitely need to make some different kinds of office adaptations.

 For example, staff may only be attending the office for very specific purposes, such as client meetings, teamwork, training or presentations, and be otherwise based at home.
-In this case, the standard rows of desks or cubicles just won’t cut it in terms of meeting staff’s changed requirements.
+In this case, the standard rows of desks or cubicles just won’t cut it in terms of meeting employees changed requirements.
 So firms are totally rethinking their workspaces to suit what their employees need today.
 That includes making the best use of any office space which is no longer needed, enhancing the overall workplace experience, and actively promoting productivity and staff wellbeing.

-At Rocket Graphics, we’re interior graphics specialists and have worked on many different branding projects, so we’ve watched with a keen interest as numerous new trends have emerged over the last 12 months.
+At Rocket Graphics, we’re interior graphics specialists and have worked on many different office branding projects, so we’ve watched with a keen interest as numerous new trends have emerged over the last 12 months.

 Here, we list some of the more popular office design and layout adaptations we’ve witnessed taking off in recent months.

 #1 Spaces for collaboration

 One of the main reasons staff are going back to work these days is to collaborate, swap ideas and share knowledge.
 So it’s no wonder that, for many larger firms, in particular, these spaces are increasingly a priority.
 Small meeting rooms are being opened up and bigger, more comfortable and more inspiring collaborative spaces are replacing them.